 Facing ourselves can be one of the most difficult things we will ever have to do on the spiritual path.
-And yet, is it not precisely our work?
+And yet, it is precisely our work

 I don’t often share my personal work with people outside of my inner circle.
 And sometimes people assume that I don't share because I somehow don’t have work to do anymore.
 I assure you this is not the case….
 The inner expansion truly never ends.